GodofCity/broadcast-server/README.md

 npm run dev
 ```

-Just put the video into movie folder and change the videoPath variable to the right movie title.
+Just put the video into movie folder and change the videoFileName property in `config/Config.ts` to the right movie title.
 That's all!
 You need to use MP4 video format.

 #### API
 ```